JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 Kotlin as a statically typed programming language plays well for writing Gradle build scripts.
-Thanks to the static type inference, the Kotlin compiler detects errors earlier and shows helpful compilation error messages and warnings.
+Thanks to the static type inference, the Kotlin compiler detects errors earlier and shows important compilation error messages and warnings.
 Both an IDE and the compiler can use the information about types to infer the available functions and properties in a given scope.